DUI - Driving under the Influence of Alcohol or a Controlled Substance (Section 3802 of the Pennsylvania Vehicle Code)

 Horizontal Gaze Nystagmus (HGN) Field Sobriety Test: This is commonly called the Pen test or Flashlight test where the officer moves a pen or flashlight across the eyes and asks you to follow it.
 This test has been ruled an ineffective way to gauge intoxication and is inadmissible in court against the motorist.

 Preliminary Breath Test (PBT): After field testing many officers will ask the motorist to blow into a small breathalyzer known as a Preliminary Breath Test or PBT.
 This device is not accurate enough to be considered evidence in court but is used to give the officer a rough approximation of the blood alcohol content (BAC).
 The results of this test are inadmissible in court and may be refused by the motorist.

 Refusal of Chemical Testing; If an officer feels a motorist is under the influence the officer may ask for a chemical test of the motorist’s blood, breath or urine.
 If the motorist refuses this test, he will still be charged with a DUI and will suffer additional penalties including a lengthy license suspension of at least 12 months or more.

 If you are charged with a DUI in Pennsylvania you could be facing incarceration and lengthy license suspension if you are convicted.
-Call the experienced attorneys at Ellis B. Klein & Associates for a Free Consultation at (800) 536-0501.
+Call the experienced attorneys at Klein Burdett & Associates for a Free Consultation at (800) 536-0501.
 Our attorneys have years of courtroom experience and have personally handled thousands of cases.
 We would be happy to speak with you about your case and answer all of your questions so that you may make an informed decision about hiring an attorney to assist you with your case.
 Choosing an attorney may be one of the most important decisions you may ever make, so do so wisely.
 Call us today at (800) 536-0501 for a Free Consultation.